-The Danger of Industrial CCS in Louisiana by our ally Jane Patton
+The Danger of Industrial CCS in Louisiana

 False promises about carbon capture and sequestration (CCS) abound, propagated purposefully by those with a vested interest in perpetuating our addiction.
 Carbon capture and sequestration does not remove any carbon from the atmosphere.
 Rather, in the most optimistic scenario, it would prevent a minute fraction of the carbon emitted by industrial processes from being released.
 It has never been proven to work at scale or to securely store carbon over the long-term.

-Currently, the vast majority of captured carbon is used for forced injection oil recovery, which further exacerbates the climate crisis.
 In order for this technology to be economically feasible on a national scale would require first the construction of pipelines equivalent to the mileage of existing oil and gas pipelines, pumping lethally concentrated and highly pressurized CO2 gas through communities around the country.
-We know from experience with oil and gas pipelines that the communities that bear the most risk when these projects are sited and constructed are low-income communities and communities of color.

-Fossil fuel companies have touted the false solution of carbon capture and sequestration for decades as a way to obfuscate and distract from the harmful effects of continuing oil and gas extraction and associated greenhouse gas emissions.
 Last week, undercover video emerged of Exxon’s Senior Director for Federal Relations Keith McCoy candidly admitting to the underhanded tactics these companies use to prevent meaningful action to reduce carbon emissions and mitigate the effects of climate change.
 Meanwhile, images of the infernal glow of an uncontrolled undersea fire at a natural gas well in the Gulf of Mexico played across our screens.
 We ignore such obvious portents at our peril.

 Here we are in the midst of yet another hurricane season predicted to be more active than average.
 Of course, more frequent and more intense hurricanes are another symptom of a warming climate.
 I just returned from visiting my parents in Lake Charles over the holiday weekend.
 Their home still is not repaired from Hurricane Laura last year.
 I would be willing to bet that others in this room are in the same position, or know folks who are.